 In the Meriden Public Schools, children who are 5, or will be turning 5, in a given school year, will be eligible to enter Kindergarten.
 Proof of age must be provided at time of registration.
-Children born in 2015, or on January 1, 2016, are eligible to start Kindergarten for the 2020-2021 school year.
+Children born in 2016, or January 1, 2017, are eligible to start Kindergarten for the 2021-2022 school year.

-School districts in Meriden are determined by street address.
+Elementary and High School districts in Meriden are determined by street address.
+Unlike Elementary and High Schools, Middle School Placement is based on enrollment and not street address.
 You can contact the Central Registration office if there is a question of which school your child will be attending and if he/she will be provided transportation.

 Residency / Age Requirements